 6. Roofing Shovel, Scoop Shovel, or Pry Bar

 The three items listed here all serve the same purpose, which is to remove old shingles.
 Scoop Shovel is the cheapest of the bunch and can do the job somewhat effectively.
 If you are on a budget, consider investing in a scoop shovel when starting out.
+In a word, we call the tool a single removal tool.

 A roofing shovel, however, will give you more strength to remove the shingles.
 You will be able to work faster and more efficiently with this tool.
 Furthermore, you would also want to have a pry bar in your inventory since it will help you take out the old nails easily.